seifertd/tournament/README.txt

 3. Initialize the pool

-       pool setup [--scoring=upset_scoring_strategy]
+       pool setup [--scoring=upset]

-   Use the --scoring argument to change to the upset favoring strategy.
+   Use the --scoring argument to change from the default basic scoring strategy.
 If the basic strategy is ok, the --scoring argument is not required.